About the NAPCA Foundation

 NAPCA Mission Statement

-Our mission is to build a global student movement in thousands of high schools across the world by placing well trained and highly influential high school and college student leaders as Certified Peer College Advisors (CPCAs) to empower their peers to define their life’s purpose/career path, break through their barriers, and prepare to enroll and complete some form of postsecondary education, specifically to be prepared to enter high skilled careers or trades.
+Our mission is to empower students and parents to define their life’s purpose/career path, break through their barriers, and prepare to enroll and complete some form of postsecondary education, specifically to be prepared to enter high skilled careers or trades.

 NAPCA Foundation is a 501(c)3 non-profit corporation.